hltcoe/turkle/docs/README.rst

 documentation of production deployments included in the :doc:`Administration guide <ADMINISTRATION>`.

-If you want instructions for installing Turkle on an Ubuntu server, see the :doc:`Quick Start guide <QUICK_START>`.
+If you want instructions for installing Turkle on an Ubuntu server with a production-like setup, see the :doc:`Quick Start guide <QUICK_START>`.

 If you would like to use Turkle in a Docker container, see the :doc:`Docker guide <DOCKER>`.